hivepoint/navu-docs/sidebar-embedding.md

 When there is no extra configuration, the sidebar and FAB are added  as the last children of the `<body>` element.
 The sidebar is fixed in position to the right of the screen - spanning from top to the bottom of the window.

-See the [Layout section](./sidebar-styling.md#layout) of the styling document to see various ways to style the sidebar in different size.
+See the [Layout section](./sidebar-styling.md#layout) of the styling document to see various ways to style the sidebar in different sizes.

 # Client  Side  Api & Events